ahuvac/Guess_The_Gibberish/README.md

 ## Question Activity
 The question activity displays a phrase in gibberish.
-The user types in the edit text and then presses the submit button If the user is correct, the next phrase appears into the text view, he gains a point, and his total score is displayed in the snackbar.
+The user types in the edit text and then presses the submit button.
+If the user is correct, the next phrase appears into the text view, he gains a point, and his total score is displayed in the snackbar.
 If the user is incorrect he gets an error message in the snack bar and